nrwl/nx/scripts/readme-fragments/what-is-nx.md

 🔎 **Smart, Extensible Build Framework**

-Nx is a smart and extensible build framework for monorepos to help you architect, test, and build at any scale — integrating seamlessly with modern technologies and frameworks while providing a distributed graph-based task execution, computation caching, an advanced CLI, editor support, GitHub integration, and more.
+Nx is a smart and extensible build framework to help you architect, test, and build at any scale — integrating seamlessly with modern technologies and frameworks while providing a distributed graph-based task execution, computation caching, an advanced CLI, editor support, GitHub integration, and more.

 ### Best-in-Class Support for Monorepos